 “Lay!”
 Grandpa exclaimed when I joined him in the family room.
 “Lay” was his pronunciation of “Rea.”
-Asians really do tend to replace R sounds with L sounds when they’re not familiar with the English language.
+Replacing R sounds with L sounds tended to happen with Asians who struggled with the unfamiliarity of the English language.
 Grandpa used to call me by my given name, the one he and Grandma gifted me, but one day, he transitioned over to Lay and never went back.

 Not in English, he asked, “Where have you been?”

-Though responding in Grandpa’s native tongue was always a stretch, I welcomed the practice, anyways.
+Though responding in Grandpa’s native tongue was always a stretch for me, I welcomed the practice, anyways.
 “Uhm,” I started, but didn’t feel like answering, “Just spying on Alex and his gf,” so I opted for, “I was just getting ready upstairs.”